Centenary Project by Rod Sell

 An image of a test coin using a 1966 2 cent can be seen.

-This has been a very interesting project and I am sure by 2013 members
+This has been a very interesting project and I am sure by 2015

 will